-I picked up this book in the library in an attempt to demystify contemporary art.
+I picked up Who’s Afraid of Contemporary Art?
+(2017) by Kyung An and Jessica Cerasi in the library in an attempt to demystify contemporary art.
 Reading through it gave me a few ideas for works of art which I have jotted down below.
 I liked this book as it was very accessible and unpretentious.
 The authors were very encouraging about just going out into the art world and questioning everything.

 I am very intrigued by artists that make social or political commentary part of their art and have listed a few interesting artists below for further research.
 This has a long history (often outside of commissions) and it is interesting to see the contemporary versions.
 Do you have more freedom giving art away i.e. Banksy than attempting to earn money from it as you can make contentious statements.
 Ironically I can imagine that he has earned a significant income in recent years precisely because of the reputation he has garnered.